|

 together those who have a passion for trees and the professional

-community, to rekindle the discussion around heritage trees, to
+community, and rekindled the discussion around heritage trees, stimulating

-of trees and to promote the breadth and depth of the heritage tree
+promote the breadth and depth of the heritage tree community in

 Symposium Programme*